nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 For example, if your last interaction with John is on `1 Jan 2021` and he is a `HOT` lead, the follow-up date will be 1 week after `1 Jan 2021`, which is `8 Jan 2021`.

-## Command history
-You can use the up arrow key <kbd>&uarr;</kbd> to view your past commands and press <kbd>Enter</kbd> to execute them again.

-## PHONE NUMBER Parameter
+## Parameter constraints

+Some parameters have constraints on the inputs they accept.
+Though our app will notify you of such issues when the arise, this section will list some common constraints worth noting for each parameter.

+#### Phone numbers
-Phone numbers should only contain numbers and they should be 3 - 15 digits long.
+Phone numbers can only 3-15 contain digits.
 An optional `+` sign is allowed in front.

-<div style="page-break-after: always;"></div>

-## TAG Parameter
+#### Tags

 The tag parameter `t/TAG` only allows alphanumeric inputs with no spaces.
 For example, `t/familyfriend` is allowed, but `t/family friend` or `t/family-friend` is not allowed.

-## INCOME Parameter
+#### Incomes

-Incomes must only consist of numerical inputs.
+Incomes consist only of numerical inputs.
 Connectify does not yet support:
 * Decimal values `600.50`
 * Currencies `10000 USD`
 * Other non-numeric input e.g. `10,000`

+## Command history
+You can use the up arrow key <kbd>&uarr;</kbd> to view your past commands and press <kbd>Enter</kbd> to execute them again.

+This is especially useful if you find yourself having to re-enter a command that is not accepted due to the constrains above.

 [↑ Back to Table of Contents](#table-of-contents)